 The HART Program is the culmination of work that began in January 2021 through Executive Order 217, which called for an Interagency Working Group

 of NJ Department leaders, chaired by the Director of the Office of Health Care Affordability & Transparency

 to design the program based on advice from a Health Care Affordability Advisory Group of stakeholders throughout the state, many of whom signed onto a compact promising to help achieve the benchmark targets and provide underlying data to track and promote progress on curbing cost growth.

 Support for the Cost Growth Benchmark Program

-To advance this work, New Jersey is taking part in the Peterson-Milbank Program for Sustainable Health Care Costs, launched by the Peterson Center on Healthcare and the Milbank Memorial Fund.
-The program supports state-led activities that engage cross-sector stakeholders in designing, adopting, and implementing policies to measure health care costs and set state-wide health care cost growth rate benchmarks.
-With the Peterson Center on Healthcare’s support, the Milbank Memorial Fund and Bailit Health will provide technical assistance to set and implement health care cost growth benchmarks as a first step toward making health care more affordable and transparent.
+New Jersey continues to take part in the Peterson-Milbank Program for Sustainable Health Care Costs, launched by the Peterson Center on Healthcare and the Milbank Memorial Fund.
+The program facilitates state-led activities that engage cross-sector stakeholders in designing, adopting, and implementing policies to measure health care costs and set state-wide health care cost growth rate benchmarks.
+In addition, the Milbank Memorial Fund and Bailit Health are providing technical assistance to advance program implementation.
 Rutgers Center for State Health Policy is providing analytic and strategic guidance in support of the State’s efforts.

 Governor Murphy’s Release of Executive Order 277